g8hh/the-tree-of-life/docs/particles.md

 Particles are free-floating elements that can move and have many different behaviors.
 They can also interact with the mouse.

 To create particles, use `createParticles(particle, amount)`. `particle` is a particle-defining object, with features as explained below.
-There are also a few useful functions listed at the end.
+There are also a few other useful things listed at the end.

 ```js